subhendukhatuya/IRT/tutorials/README.md

 ### MMLU Data Preparation
 Basically each dataset is treated as scenario here.
 And each LLMs to be evaluated called as subject.
 First run the following to understand the way they format the llms response for each samples.
+In [x] --denotes xth cell input cell in .ipynb

 ```python
 with open('data/lb.pickle', 'rb') as handle: